 Project management is as much a way of thinking as it is a technical approach to any initiative that must deliver specific objectives within a certain timeframe and cost.

-Recognised as an essential capability for organisations to maximise value and reduce costs, project management has developed considerably over the past 20 years.
 Today, project management is a professional discipline with a body of knowledge; a set of skills and competencies; and professional certification bodies (listed below).

 There are a number of significant principles which determine the success of a project.
 These are simple and well-known principles, however they are difficult to apply and are frequently ignored in project management practice.

-- Precise business needs— successful projects are business driven.
+- Precise business needs— successful projects are business-driven.
 There must be a reason for the project as this provides the basis for all decision-making

 - Defined benefits— projects translate a business need into a business benefit.
 The ‘bottom line’ benefit must be defined in terms of source, timing and quantity